Chase Carey: Return to News Corporation

 In June 2009, it was announced that Carey would be leaving DirecTV and returning to News Corp.
 He assumed the posts of President and COO that had been held by Chernin, as well as the post of Deputy Chairman.

 In August 2011 Rupert Murdoch tipped Carey to be his successor as CEO of News Corporation.
 It was previously assumed that Murdoch's son James would succeed him.
 In 2013, Carey was announced as the COO of 21st Century Fox, the legal successor of News Corporation and the owner of most of its film and television properties, News Corporation's print media and Australian assets being spun off as News Corp.
 In 2015, Carey was reassigned as executive co-chairman, while James Murdoch became CEO.
 Carey resigned this position in July 2016 to become a consultant to Fox.

 In 2019, he was on the Fox Corporation board.

-Formula One
+Formula One and Liberty

 On 23 January 2017, Carey was installed as CEO and Executive chairman of Formula One Group after Liberty Media completed their acquisition of the Formula One Group.

-On September 25th, 2020 Liberty Media announced that Carey would take on the role of non-executive chairman with Stefano Domenicali stepping in as CEO as of January, 2021.
+On September 25, 2020, Liberty Media announced that Carey would take on the role of non-executive chairman, with Stefano Domenicali stepping in as CEO as of January 2021.
 Carey’s achievements included the establishment of a cost cap for the first time in Formula 1 and the signing of a more equitable Concorde Agreement with the teams from 2021 to 2025.

+Carey joined the board of directors of Liberty Media in January 2025.

+Personal life

+Carey is married to Wendy and has a son and a daughter.
+In 2022, the family donated $23 million to build a new sports complex for the Colgate Raiders.